business dispute arbitration in Mid Missouri, Missouri 65299

 Arbitration Showdown: The Mid-Missouri Manufacturing Dispute

 In early 2023, two Mid Missouri businesses found themselves locked in a bitter arbitration case that would define their futures.
-St. Charles Fabricators, a custom metal parts manufacturer based in Columbia, Missouri 65299, had contracted with Central Precision Tools of Jefferson City to supply specialized tooling equipment worth $175,000.
+St. the claimant, a custom metal parts manufacturer based in Columbia, Missouri 65299, had contracted with Central Precision Tools of Jefferson City to supply specialized tooling equipment worth $175,000.
 What began as a simple commercial transaction devolved into an acrimonious arbitration proceeding that lasted nearly six months.

 The Dispute